Bastow2000/Deep-Learning-Project/README.md

 # Deep-Learning-Project
 Pitch and Instrument indication:
-While the concept of the project could have been more refined, I am sharing it here to showcase the effort and dedication I put into it, even if the outcome seems modest.
+While the concept of the project could have been more refined, I am sharing it here to showcase the effort and dedication I put into it, even if the outcome seems pointless.
 This project has provided me with a solid foundation in deep learning, which I intend to build upon for future experiments and endeavors.

 <img width="158" alt="Screenshot 2024-06-20 at 10 30 13" src="https://github.com/Bastow2000/Deep-Learning-Project/assets/77554338/1304139b-be20-4aad-a0d9-5d52d122e11c">